qurulab/dereg/how to use.md

 - [x] Click on the SIGN IN button at the top right of the page.
 - [x] Add, Update and Search Records

 > Interested to add, update or search rcords to the dApp?
-Send a pull request for us to Whitelist your public key below
+Send a pull request for us to Whitelist your public key below or reach out to us via [Telegram group](https://t.me/auctionlance)

 ## Whitelisted Addresses That Create Records (TestNet):
 - A2MwvUwGVwEgAHPJ6NKwLQasFXRqLNwDxcJvnnVH1u99